Optimizing compiler: Machine and object code optimization

-The following is an instance of a local machine dependent optimization.
+The following is an instance of a local machine-dependent optimization.
 To set a register to 0, the obvious way is to use the constant '0' in an instruction that sets a register value to a constant.
-A less obvious way is to XOR a register with itself.
+A less obvious way is to XOR a register with itself or subtract it from itself.
 It is up to the compiler to know which instruction variant to use.
 On many RISC machines, both instructions would be equally appropriate, since they would both be the same length and take the same time.
-On many other microprocessors such as the Intel x86 family, it turns out that the XOR variant is shorter and probably faster, as there will be no need to decode an immediate operand, nor use the internal "immediate operand register".
-A potential problem with this is that XOR may introduce a data dependency on the previous value of the register, causing a pipeline stall.
-However, processors often have XOR of a register with itself as a special case that does not cause stalls.
+On many other microprocessors such as the Intel x86 family, it turns out that the XOR variant is shorter and probably faster, as there will be no need to decode an immediate operand, nor use the internal "immediate operand register"; the same applies on IBM System/360 and successors for the subtract variant.
+A potential problem with this is that XOR or subtract may introduce a data dependency on the previous value of the register, causing a pipeline stall, which occurs when the processor must delay execution of an instruction because it depends on the result of a previous instruction.
+However, processors often treat the XOR of a register with itself or the subtract of a register from itself as a special case that does not cause stalls.